 The purpose of this award is to advance the scholarship on Ancient Iranian Civilization and its cognate fields.
 Professor Ehsan Yarshater is an internationally recognized scholar who has made a major contribution to the field of Iranian Studies.
 The AIS Council designated Professor Yarshater an honorary member in 1999.
-The deadline for nominations for the 2016 award is December 31, 2015.
-The award will be given out at the opening ceremony of the 2016 Biennial Conference in Vienna.

 The winner of the 2016 Ehsan Yarshater Book Award is Richard Payne for his work entitled A State of Mixture.
 Christians, Zoroastrians and Iranian Political Culture in Late Antiquity (Oakland: University of California Press, 2015).
 Honorable Mention Award to Mahnaz Moazami for her work entitled Wrestling with the Demons of the Pahlavi Widēwdād.
 Transcription, Translation and Commentary (Leiden/Boston: Brill: 2014).